arashgit/imagelib/README.md

 This library keeps the image primary extension and does not change it while exporting files.

-With a very slight change this library is able to hold effects before importing any image at the cost of proning it to faults however I left it as it is.
+With a very slight change this library is able to hold effects before importing any image at the cost of proning it to faults.
+So I left it as it is.